thisisshivanshpatel/Customer-registration-system/README.md

-# Blogging-Website-using-MERN-STACK
+# Customer Registration System

-This is a Blogging website which is Made using MERN STACK
+This is a Customer Registration System which is Made using MERN STACK

 ```
 cd client